 Update for 2021- Rebecca Callard’s 2017 Bruntwood Prize Commended script ‘A Bit of Light’ is currently shooting as a film starring Oscar winner Anna Paquin and International Emmy winner Ray Winstone!

 First time playwright Rebecca Callard won a Commendation for her Bruntwood Prize shortlisted play A BIT OF LIGHT.
-As well as winning £4,000 A BIT OF LIGHT went on to have a rehearsed reading at the NT Studio, directed by Abigail Graham and featuring Jo Hartley , Alan Williams, Abdul Salis, Susan Wokoma and Michael Ajao.
+As well as winning £4,000 A BIT OF LIGHT went on to have a rehearsed reading at the NT Studio in 2018- directed by Abigail Graham and featuring Jo Hartley , Alan Williams, Abdul Salis, Susan Wokoma and Michael Ajao.
 Below, she catches up with us on the what the Commendation has meant for her.

 I spend most of my time writing now.
 It’s a dream really.
 Meetings.
 Actually properly being a writer meetings.
 Since the Commendation people have requested to read A Bit of Light and I’m working with those people on projects now; developing A Bit of Light as a film/screenplay and I’m developing a series with Hillbilly Films.
 We’ve been meeting and working consistently on an idea since the awards and I’m writing the first episode at the moment.
 I’ve finished the screenplay and making that transition was interesting.
 Every time I’ve written a new draft I’ve cut more lines because on screen that volume of dialogue won’t work and we can use images or scenes without any speaking or any characters or even just a shot that can set up the story.
 The film has been optioned by a respected producer and they hope to shoot within a year…